microsoft/nlp-recipes/SETUP.md

 Depending on the type of NLP system and the notebook that needs to be run, there are different computational requirements.
 Currently, this repository supports **Python CPU** and **Python GPU**.
 A conda environment YAML file can be generated for either CPU or GPU environments as shown below in the *Dependencies Setup* section.

+## Create a cloud-based workstation
+[Azure Machine Learning service](https://azure.microsoft.com/en-us/services/machine-learning-service/)’s Notebook Virtual Machine (VM), is a cloud-based workstation created specifically for data scientists.
+Notebook VM based authoring is directly integrated into Azure Machine Learning service, providing a code-first experience for Python developers to conveniently build and deploy models in the workspace.
+Developers and data scientists can perform every operation supported by the Azure Machine Learning Python SDK using a familiar Jupyter notebook in a secure, enterprise-ready environment.
+Notebook VM is secure and easy-to-use, preconfigured for machine learning, and fully customizable.

+You can learn how to create a Notebook VM [here](https://docs.microsoft.com/en-us/azure/machine-learning/service/tutorial-1st-experiment-sdk-setup#azure) and then follow the same setup as in the [Setup guide for Local or DSVM](#setup-guide-for-local-or-dsvm-machines).

 ## Setup Guide for Local or DSVM Machines